datapointchris/ichrisbirch/docs/developers_guide.md

 bind() to 127.0.0.1:80 failed (13: Permission denied)
 ### Solution
 NGINX is not running as root.
 It does not run reliably with homebrew.
-Use `sudo nginx -s reload` or instead of homebrew.
+Use `sudo nginx -s reload` instead of homebrew.

 ## API Postgres